crittermike/personal-blog/src/pages/ramblings/always-be-respondin.md

 Once that happens, it's important to try really really hard to stick with it.
 If you decide to rely on docs heavily but fail to update them early and often, then begging your team to refer to them isn't going to earn their trust in them.
 If you prioritize doing your own assigned work over helping others, then begging your team to work harder to get questions answered and blockers resolved quickly won't do you much good, because you already made that sacrifice.

 Choose once, and choose wisely.
-And if you forget to choose wisely, then choose again!"
+And if you forget to choose wisely, then choose again!